Skip to main content

 Proxy resolution is handled as a first-class concern.
 When the bytecode contains a DELEGATECALL to an address read from storage, the decompiler reads the implementation slot (EIP-1967, EIP-1167, or EIP-2535 patterns), fetches the implementation bytecode via RPC, and merges it into a unified analysis view.
 Nested proxies are resolved recursively.

-None of this is novel in isolation — academic work on EVM decompilation goes back to at least 2018 (see Porosity, Mythril, Panoramix).
+None of this is novel in isolation — academic work on EVM decompilation goes back to at least 2018.
 What the Sigvex design adds is an end-to-end pipeline where the decompiled representation feeds directly into detectors, a fuzzer, and an exploit generator, all within the same Rust workspace.

-The benefit of this structure shows up in testing.
-Each layer can be tested against its immediate dependencies without standing up the layers above it.
-The CFG construction in layer 2 can be unit-tested by feeding raw bytecode directly, without instantiating the HTTP API server in layer 7.
+The benefit shows up in testing.
+Each tier can be exercised against its immediate dependencies without standing up the full pipeline.
+Control flow graph construction, for instance, can be unit-tested by feeding raw bytecode directly, without instantiating the REST API server or a storage backend.

 The Decompilation Pipeline